What is the Low-Income Solar Pilot?

 Q: How much will selected pilot participants receive in bill credits?

-A: Bill credits for the selected residents will be based on DTE’s approved voluntary green pricing tariff (Riders 17 and 19) and are estimated to be between $25-30 each month.
+A: Bill credits for the selected residents will be based on DTE’s approved voluntary green pricing tariff and are estimated to be between $25-30 each month.

 Q: Will council members be paid?

-A: All project participant representatives will be compensated for their time.
+A: All low-income representatives will be compensated for their time.
 The remaining council members will not be compensated through the pilot funding.

 Q: How often will the council meet?